Travel tips and town map

 Brig-Naters

 Naters is just north of Brig, on the other side of the river Rhone.
 Buses operate between both towns.
-If you're located on the western side of Naters, you can quickly reach the Brig train station on foot as well.
+If you're located on the western side of Naters, you can reach the Brig train station on foot as well.

 Brig-Glis